jasielrt95/Voice2Code/Readme.md

 The code will be in a .py file that will be generated automatically

-Want an example of the code that Voice2code can generate say *"example"*
+If you want to see an example of the code that the script can generate say "example"

 For a list of commands you can say *"help"*